-Knowledge of the principles of immunoprophylaxis, including potential advances in the field.
+• Knowledge of the principles of immunoprophylaxis, including potential advances in the field.

-- History and clinical assessment of patients with suspected primary and secondary immunodeficiency - Provide consultative advice on the diagnosis and management of secondary immunodeficiency - Advise clinically appropriate and cost-effective selection of laboratory tests, and interpretation of these tests in context of clinical findings - Request and interpret specific antibody titres and vaccination responses - Analysis of complement functional defects, lymphocyte immunophenotyping & function testing & neutrophil function tests - Management of immunoglobulin replacement therapy - Explain indications, process and risk of immunoglobulin therapy to patients - Management and prophylaxis of infections in the immunosuppressed patient - Manage complications of immunoglobulin therapy - · Organise and deliver home-care therapy - Anticipate, prevent, detect and manage infections in immuno-compromised patients in close co-operation with other clinical colleagues (e.g. specialists in Infectious Diseases, Microbiology and Virology) - Management of C1inhibitor deficiency - Competent to provide consultative advice on immunisation to prevent communicable disease, including: - o how to prevent and deal with adverse reactions - immunisation of patients with immunodeficiency - o contraindications to immunisation - o the use of test immunisation to assess immune competence - o using information resources to keep up to date with this field - In close collaboration with paediatric colleagues, able to assess children with recurrent or unusual infections or failure-to-thrive to exclude immunodeficiency diseases and provide advice on appropriate referrals to tertiary-care centres, when more complex interventions e.g. bone marrow transplantation are required.
+- History and clinical assessment of patients with suspected primary and secondary immunodeficiency - Provide consultative advice on the diagnosis and management of secondary immunodeficiency. - Advise clinically appropriate and cost-effective selection of laboratory tests, and interpretation of these tests in context of clinical findings. - Requesting and interpreting specific antibody titres and vaccination responses - Analysis of complement functional defects, lymphocyte immunophenotyping & function testing & neutrophil function tests - Management of immunoglobulin replacement therapy - Explain indications, process and risk of immunoglobulin therapy to patients - Management and prophylaxis of infections in the immunosuppressed patient - Managing complications of immunoglobulin therapy - · Organising and delivering home-care therapy. - Ability to anticipate, prevent, detect and manage infections in immuno-compromised patients in close co-operation with other clinical colleagues (e.g. specialists in Infectious Diseases, Microbiology and Virology) - Competent to provide consultative advice on immunisation to prevent communicable disease, including: - o how to prevent and deal with adverse reactions - o immunisation of patients with immunodeficiency - o contraindications to immunisation - o using information resources to keep up to date with this field - able to assess children with recurrent or unusual infections or failure-to-thrive.

 - Personal study and self-directed learning

 - Literature search & critical review

 - Journal club presentations

-- Reference to IUIS Scientific committee update on primary immunodeficiency diseases
+- Reference to IUIS Scientific committee update on primary immunofdeficiency diseases

 - Attendance at meetings and courses run by the Royal Colleges

 - Attendance at meetings of learned societies:

-- European Society for Immunodeficiencies
+- o European Society for Immunodeficiencies

-- UK Primary Immunodeficiency Network
+- o UK Primary Immunodeficiency Network

 - UK Primary Immunodeficiency Network resources

 - Immunodeficiency clinics, including paediatric immunodeficiency clinics

 - Infusion day ward/clinics

 - Review of home therapy patients

 - Observe home therapy training and assessment

 - Case Based Discussion

 - Mini-CEX

-Diagnosis and Management of Allergic Diseases in Adults and Children
+Diagnosis and Management of Allergic Diseases in Children

-Objectives: To provide the trainee with the knowledge and skills to diagnose and treat allergic diseases as they present in childhood and adulthood.
+Objectives: To provide the trainee with the knowledge and skills to diagnose and treat allergic diseases as they present in childhood.